fc-tycoon/match-sim/.github/instructions/ai-agent.instructions.md

 * ALWAYS suggest Next Steps after tasks
 * WAIT for user approval before proceeding with suggestions

+### CRITICAL: Documentation Synchronization Rule

+**When changing code logic, function names, method signatures, or APIs, the AI Agent MUST:**

+1. **MANDATORY SEARCH**: Search for ALL references in `/docs/` and source files to the old code
+2. **UPDATE ALL MATCHES**: Change every reference in documentation files to match new implementation
+3. **FILES TO CHECK**:
+   - All `.md` files in `/docs/`
+   - JSDoc comments in source files
+   - Code examples in documentation
+   - Architecture diagrams or descriptions
+   - Header comments in all affected files
+4. **VERIFICATION**: Search again after changes to confirm no old references remain
+5. **NO EXCEPTIONS**: This applies to ALL code changes, including:
+   - Function/method renames
+   - Parameter changes
+   - Return type changes
+   - API endpoint changes
+   - Class/interface renames
+   - Module/file renames

+**Failure to update documentation is considered an incomplete task.**

 ---

 ## Next Steps Protocol